 So, if you’re wondering how to become a surrogate if you get denied by an agency, remember that there are other surrogacy professionals who will be involved in your process — and they, like a surrogacy agency, will review your qualifications before they start you on the legal and medical surrogacy process.
 If you don’t meet the necessary requirements, you will not be approved to be a surrogate.
 Instead, you should consider another way to help hopeful parents, such as egg donation.

 Remember: Some surrogacy requirements can be waived based on a woman’s personal circumstances.
-For more information on whether you are eligible to be a gestational carrier, please contact a surrogacy agency today.
+To get more information on whether you are eligible to be a gestational carrier, please contact a surrogacy agency today.